caiohsramos/caiohsramos.github.io/_posts/2024-10-17-rails-world-kamal-nopass.md

 - SQLite by default and production ready.

 Kamal also allows you to run and manage you own "accessories" such as databases, cache storages, and other services that complement your application.
-I'm not sure if I would trust myself to run my own Postgres instance in production from scratch, specially when I consider that managed solutions like [Managed Databases fro DigitalOcean](https://www.digitalocean.com/pricing/managed-databases#postgresql) start as low as $15 with a lot of out-of-the-box features; but it's definetly a powerful tool
+I'm not sure if I would trust myself to run my own Postgres instance in production from scratch, specially when I consider that managed solutions like [Managed Databases fro DigitalOcean](https://www.digitalocean.com/pricing/managed-databases#postgresql) start as low as $15 with a lot of out-of-the-box features; but it's definitely a powerful tool

 ### More on production SQLite for web servers